-- achievement of the performance measures set by the Committee (as described in the following paragraphs), - each NEO's individual contributions to the achievement of the performance measures and to the overall performance of the Company, and - the performance of each NEO relative to the other NEOs.
+- achievement of the performance measures set by the Committee (as described in the following paragraphs), and - each NEO's individual contributions to the achievement of the performance measures and to the overall performance of the Company,

 In making its assessment, the Committee exercised its discretion with respect to the factors listed above as well as their relative importance to arrive at an award determination for each executive based on the totality of the information considered, including Mr. Simon's evaluation of each other NEO.
 Although the weightings ascribed to the performance measures were used as a guide in the decision making process, the ultimate incentive payment awards did not strictly follow the weightings that had been previously established; rather, they were considered in combination with the Compensation Committee exercising its discretion based on the totality of the information considered.